 2. Middesk monitors the business for new bankruptcy filings.

-3. A webhook event is sent to registered webhook endpoint(s) when a new bankruptcy is detected (bankruptcy.created).
+3. Middesk sends a webhook event to registered webhook endpoint(s) when it detects a new bankruptcy (bankruptcy.created).

 4. The client application ingests and evaluates the change in the business record.